 - Free for small teams up to 15 people

-- Tasks can only be assigned one member of a team
+- Tasks assigned to one member of a team only

 - No personal view – just tasks within each workspace